Himanshu94-DS/sensorproject01/Readme.md

 ## Future Work

-· Deploy the model as a REST API using Flask or FastAPI for real-time inference.
-· Implement an anomaly detection model to identify novel fault patterns or sensor failures.
-· Develop a continuous learning pipeline to automatically retrain the model with new production data.
-· Create a dashboard using Power BI for real-time monitoring of wafer quality and model performance.
+ Deploy the model as a REST API using Flask or FastAPI for real-time inference., Implement an anomaly detection model to identify novel fault patterns or sensor failures.
+Develop a continuous learning pipeline to automatically retrain the model with new production data.
+Create a dashboard using Power BI for real-time monitoring of wafer quality and model performance.